mxnctblt/holbertonschool-web_front_end/Cookies_local_storage/README.md

   - It should create a DOM element p
   - It should set the inner html with Cookies: and the value of the cookie
   - It should append the paragraph at the bottom of the page

+1. Create cookie with expiration date and specific path In a file 1-index.html:

+- Reuse the code of the previous task
+- Modify the way you are setting cookies to expire in 10 days